Alexa and My Mother: Learnings for Teaching Older Adults Technology

 In conclusion, technology is necessary for older seniors to stay in their homes as long as possible.
 The problem is that seniors need to be inspired to learn about these highly technical devices.
 Follow-up is a crucial step once the equipment is in place.
 Teaching technology to older seniors should focus on their needs, well-being and safety.

-*Disclosure: If you use the links above when you buy products we write about, we may earn commissions from qualifying purchases as an Amazon Associate or other affiliate program participant.
+If you use the links on this website when you buy products we write about, we may earn commissions from qualifying purchases as an Amazon Associate or other affiliate program participant.
 This does not affect the price you pay.
+We use the (modest) income to help fund our research.

-In some cases, we ask the vendor to loan us the products we review (so we don't need to buy them).
-Beyond this, we have no financial interest in the products discussed here, and this article is not sponsored or supported in any way by any product vendor.
+In some cases, when we evaluate products and services, we ask the vendor to loan us the products we review (so we don’t need to buy them).
+Beyond the above, Tech-enhanced Life has no financial interest in any products or services discussed here, and this article is not sponsored by the vendor or any third party.
 See How we Fund our Work.

 Hello Bruce,